What are student health services?

 - Wash your hands often and try not to rub your hands on your nose or eyes.

-- Cough into your sleeve.
+- Cough into your sleeve, rather than your hand.

 - Don’t share drinks, food, or cigarettes with other people.